CertifaiAI/learn-java-the-certifai-way/java-core/src/main/java/ai/certifai/maven/maven.md

 - This folder covers some of the Maven essentials to manage Java based project in day to day use.

-### 1.3 Build an Apache Maven Project :raised_hands: :computer:
+### 1.3 Build an Apache Maven Project :man_technologist: :woman_technologist:

 Step 1: Create a new project in Intellij

-- There's two ways to do this.
-Open Intellij in your system.
+- There's two approaches in creating new project.
+  First of all, open Intellij in your host system.

 1. (Option 1) Click "Create New Project" in the "Welcome to IntelliJ IDEA" interface.
 <p align="center">